Zales vs Kay Jewelers – Which is the Best Jewelry Store?

 At present, Zales owns almost 700 stores in the United States and Puerto Rico.
 The company is now operating under Sterling Jewelers, the largest jewelry store conglomerate in America.
 Sterling Jewelers is a wholly owned subsidiary of Signet Jewelers, which is the largest specialty jewelry retailer worldwide.

-A bit about Kay Jewelers
+Next: A Bit About Kay Jewelers

 Kay Jewelers has been around since 1916, established by Edmund and Sol Kaufmann in Reading, Pennsylvania.